SerusBusiness/mermaid-conversion-service/README.md

 - Apply a higher scale factor (2.5) for better text legibility
 - Adjust node spacing for better fit in wide layouts
 - Use special renderer configurations to improve clarity

+### Example of Tall Diagram Configuration

+For very tall diagrams with a ratio like 1:2.67 (e.g., 1620×4320 pixels), the service will:
+- Increase the vertical space allocation
+- Boost scale factor (up to 3.0) for better text legibility
+- Optimize vertical spacing between nodes
+- Adjust canvas proportions based on detected nesting level

 ## Example Usage